bgasparotto/bitwise-operators/README.md

 +-------+--------+--------+----------------------+---------------------+
 ```

+> **Important!** Types smaller than int (byte, short and char) will be first promoted to int before
+> a shift operation takes place.
+If you convert them back into the smaller types, the left most bits
+> will be truncated, producing undesired effects.
+Thus, it's recommended to perform shift operations
+> on ints or longs instead.

 ### Two's Complement
 - For positive numbers, the sign bit is `0` and the decimal value is the `sum of the remaining bits`
 - For negative, the sign is `1` and the decimal value is `- sign + sum of the remaining bits`